A Low Carb Diet Can Heal Your Liver

 According to Dr Unwin, chief researcher, “The results were striking.
 The first thing that happened was their GGT readings dropped by an average 47 per cent.
 That makes sense because the liver is the first destination of new glucose supplies.”

 The participants experienced other health benefits too: reduction in blood sugar levels, weight loss, and improved ratio of HDL to LDL cholesterol.
 This was a British study, and currently the NHS recommends a low fat diet to treat fatty liver, but The British Liver Trust believes a low carb diet is much more effective, and could cut premature deaths from fatty liver.
 According to The British Liver Trust, these findings provide a “very useful insight on how liver function can improve.”

 Because it has the word fatty in it, most people think a fatty liver is caused by eating too much fat.
-On the contrary, low fat diets high in sugar, starch, grains and cereals are the biggest culprits.
+On the contrary, low fat diets high in sugar, starch, grains and cereals are the biggest culprits, and so is alcohol.
 Industrial seed oils such as soybean oil and manufactured fats such as margarine can also cause fatty liver.
 If you want to reverse fatty liver you need to base your diet on non-starchy vegetables, protein and healthy fats.
 There is an eating plan in my book Fatty Liver: You Can Reverse It.
 If you are not accustomed to adding fat to your diet, or you’ve had your gallbladder removed, or have stones in your gallbladder, taking an ox bile supplement can greatly enhance fat digestion and make you feel more comfortable.